An Urban Design Manifesto for the Government

 Champion Urban Design

-Require every local planning authority to appoint a design champion with responsibility for the built environment and public spaces at cabinet level.
+Promote the appointment of local authority design champions with responsibility for the built environment and public spaces at cabinet level.

 Require those responsible for all public expenditure on buildings and infrastructure to provide evidence of how they will ensure high design standards.